There are Four Stages of Statistical Skill and in this article we will introduce you to the topics and some resources to hone the first stage.

 - variation and distributions

-- types of variables
+- types of variables and levels of measurement

 - descriptive statistics